 So, what is the difference between a “clip” and a “magazine”?

 A clip is used to feed a magazine.
 A magazine is used to hold rounds.

-A clip is a strip or block that rounds or cartriges attach to.
+A clip is a strip or block that rounds or cartridges attach to.
 The strip or block is then used to feed or fill a magazine.
-Sometimes you can distinguish a clip that is attached to a gun such as the famous clip fed M1 rifle by the exposed ammunition that is cycling into the gun.
-The clip is the strip of ammunition exposed from the gun, but it is feeding the magazine which is inside the gun.
+Sometimes you can distinguish a clip attached to a gun, such as the famous clip-fed M1 rifle, by the exposed ammunition cycling into the gun.
+The clip is the strip of ammunition exposed from the gun, feeding the magazine inside the gun.

-Often times someone is shooting a semi-automatic pistol in a movie and you hear them say “I’m out of ammunition.
+Often someone shoots a semi-automatic pistol in a movie, and you hear them say, “I’m out of ammunition.
 Hand me another clip.”
 They really mean to say magazine.

-If the idea is still not clear for you, here is a link to a video to help clear things up as well.
+If the idea is still unclear to you, here is a link to a video to help clear things up.